 Each Access level is a pre-defined set of permissions, except the Custom level, which allows you to choose which permissions to give that collection member.

 The below figure shows the Edit permissions modal with the Access level drop-down list open.
-It lists the options available, each of which are described in more detail below the figure.
+It lists the options available, each of which is described in more detail below the figure.

 Selecting each Access level from the drop-down list changes the bottom portion of the Member permissions dialog box to explicitly list the permissions the Access level does and does NOT have.
 This is shown in the figures that accompany each description that follows.

-Collaborator - Collaborators have the Post permission, which allows them to post the media to locations outside of the collection.
-This includes posting collection media to a class in an EchoVideo section, the ability to generate a public link to media for viewing outside of EchoVideo, AND the ability to embed collection media into an LMS/VLE course.
+Collaborators have the Post permission, which allows them to post the media to locations outside of the collection.
+This includes posting collection media to a class in an EchoVideo section, the ability to generate a public link to media for viewing outside of EchoVideo, AND the ability to embed collection media into an LMS / VLE course.

-Contributor - Contributors are designed to be users who actively contribute to the collection.
-Contributors, as shown in the below figure, can add and upload media, make their own copies of the media, post the media outside of the collection, and download the media to their local machine.
+Contributors are designed to be users who actively contribute to the collection.
+Contributors, as shown in the figure below, can add and upload media, make their own copies of the media, post the media outside of the collection, and download the media to their local machine.

-Editor - Editors are those members who can add, copy, post, and edit the media in the collection, as well as edit the transcripts for the media.
-The Copy permission is included with the editing access level because Copy also provides the ability to add polls to video/audio media to create interactive media.
+Editors are those members who can add, copy, post, and edit the media in the collection, as well as edit the transcripts for the media.
+The Copy permission is included with the editing access level because Copy also provides the ability to add polls to video / audio media to create interactive media.
 (When you add a poll to a video, you actually create a copy of the video that then includes the polls you add, and becomes the new piece of interactive media.)

-Manager - A collection Manager (formerly called Owner) has control over all aspects of the collection.
+A collection Manager has control over all aspects of the collection.
 This includes having all rights to the media in the collection as well as control over membership and permissions.
 The only thing a Manager cannot do is remove or demote another Manager in the collection.
 Only administrators can remove or change the permissions for a collection manager.

-HINT: You can give a user all of the media permissions without making them a Manager in the collection.
-Only provide Manager access level if you also want the user to be able to manage membership and enrollment.
-See Custom access level immediately below the figure.
+HINT: You can use the Custom access level to give a user all of the media permissions without making them a Manager in the collection.
+Only provide the Manager access level if you also want the user to be able to manage membership and enrollment.

-Custom - If none of the pre-set Access levels are appropriate, select Custom.
+If none of the pre-set Access Levels are appropriate, select Custom.
 The Custom access level allows you to enable specific permissions for the media in the collection.